semantic-flow/sflo-dendron-notes/sflo.concept.mesh.md

 id: h6ssv16gdyf56gg235dxv85
 title: semantic mesh
 desc: ''
-updated: 1751775282308
+updated: 1751822488646
 created: 1750624002110
 ---

 ## Overview

-A **semantic mesh** is a dereferenceable, versioned collection of semantic data and other resources where every HTTP URL returns meaningful content.
+A **semantic mesh** is a dereferenceable, possibly-versioned, [[sflo.concept.immutability]] collection of semantic data and other resources where every HTTP URL returns meaningful content.
 It serves as the foundational structure for organizing and publishing semantic web resources through [[semantic sites|sflo.concept.semantic-site]].

 Key characteristics:
 - **Addressable**: Every component has a unique URL-based identifier
 - **Dereferenceable**: All URLs return meaningful content when accessed
-- **Versioned**: Changes are managed through the [[Weave Process|sflo.concept.weave-process]] process, and [[sflo.concept.mesh.resource.element.abstract-dataset]] are versioned by default
+- **Versioned**: Changes are managed through the [[Weave Process|sflo.concept.weave-process]] process, and [[sflo.concept.mesh.resource-facet.dataset.abstract]] are versioned by default
 - **Publish-ready**: Can be served directly via GitHub Pages or similar static hosting; or via a local web server like live-server

 ## Core Components